 With the progress in labor, the contractions would also alter the cervix.
 It needs to dilate to 10 cms before the baby is born.

-- Each labor contraction would now come at regular intervals and it would get stronger, longer and closer
+- Each labor contraction would now come at regular intervals and it

 - The cervix thins out (effaces) and opens up (dilates)